Frequently Asked Questions

 Cancellation

 CFAR is an optional add-on to Trip Cancellation & Trip Interruption Insurance.
-It lets you cancel your trip for any reason — bad weather, changed your mind, anything — and get reimbursed 50% of your prepaid, non-refundable costs.
-You must purchase CFAR within 5 days of booking and cancel 5+ days before departure.
+It lets you cancel your trip for almost any reason and be reimbursed up to 50% of your prepaid, non-refundable costs.
+Purchase-timing and other conditions apply — these are shown during the quote and set out in your policy wording.

 If you return home earlier than planned due to a covered reason (e.g. medical emergency at home), you may be eligible for a refund of unused premium and/or Trip Interruption benefits if that add-on is on your policy.
 Contact TuGo's Emergency Assistance first, then reach out to us for premium-refund processing.